neilenns/mobiflight-docs/content/devices/servo/_index.md

 ## Popular options

-The most widely-used servo with MobiFlight is often referred to as a "[micro servo motor](https://www.amazon.com/s?k=micro+servo+motor)", and are often sold in packs of 10.
-Any servo that accepts a +5V operating voltage should work.
+The most widely-used servo with MobiFlight is often referred to as a "[9g micro servo](https://www.amazon.com/s?k=micro+servo+motor)", and are sold in multi-packs.